Gambling in Massachusetts: Indian casinos

+Wampanoag Tribe, serving as a preview of what is to come with the full First Light Casino’s Class III facility.

 The Aquinnah tribe announced plans in 2013 for their Class II gaming facility in an unfinished community center.
 The state quickly sued to block the project, arguing that the tribe gave up gambling rights in a 1983 land settlement, in which the tribe agreed its lands would be subject to state law.
 The tribe argued that this agreement was superseded by the 1988 Indian Gaming Regulatory Act.
 The tribe prevailed in the legal fight in 2018, and began moving ahead with plans to build the casino at a new site on their reservation.
+The casino stalled again, however, after courts ruled that the project would have to comply with local building permit requirements, which the tribe saw as a violation of its sovereignty.

 Commercial casinos

 Under the Expanded Gaming Act, passed in 2011, as many as three casino resorts and one slot parlor can be opened.
 A slot parlor opened at Plainridge Park Casino in 2015, and two casino resorts, MGM Springfield and Encore Boston Harbor, opened in 2018 and 2019, respectively.
 One more casino license may be issued for the southeastern part of the state, but the process has been delayed due to uncertainty about potential competition from the planned Mashpee Wampanoag casino.